-Course Code: PG-ENG-B-2
+Course Code: PGM-ENG-B2

 - 1. Students should learn various stages in research methodology and how to incorporate source material into their writing so that it develops and supports their ideas. - 2.
-Students should learn how to evaluate the credibility of sources, to use scholarly resources and to incorporate sources effectively and ethically. - 2.
-Learning Outcomes: After the completion of the course, the students: - 1.
-Will acquire knowledge of various stages of research methodology and scholarly practices that are necessary for research. - 2.
-Will develop research skills and able to write research articles/thesis independently. - 3.
-Number of hours: 4 hours per week
+Students should learn how to evaluate the credibility of sources, to use scholarly resources and to incorporate sources effectively and ethically.

+- CO 1.
+Demonstrate knowledge of various stages of research methodology and scholarly practices that are necessary for research. - CO 2.
+Develop research skills and be able to write research articles/thesis independently.